 I still get very emotional about this.
 It was not all that long ago.
 I saw this in the faces of some Native Americans I met, still scarred by the memory of these events which deprived them of their traditions, language, lifestyles, their identities and at first, even of their children.
 They are very spiritual people, not business people or farmers, their lives now devoid of meaning.
 Great poverty too.
 Alcoholism.
 It will take many more generations to get over it, although there are small signs of a recovery, albeit very slow.
 They are rediscovering the Spiritual Patrimony.

 I loved the ruggedness, the wild beauty of the Badlands, the dry heat, glorious sunshine and intense blue skies of Wall Drug in the desert - where I had an excellent [the best ever!] ice cream, though it was extremely good anywhere else.
-I loved Deadwood - former Sin City of the Wild, Wild West, its high street peppered, at one time, with brothels, one of which is now a very good restaurant - and the fantastic chocolates sold in its shops, I visited saloons once Calamity Jane's hangouts.
+I loved Deadwood - former Sin City of the Wild, Wild West, its high street peppered, at one time, with brothels, one of which is now a very good restaurant - and the fantastic chocolates sold in its shops.
+I visited saloons once Calamity Jane's hangouts.
 She was not the wild beauty of her films.
-She drank one or two bottles of wiskey per day and, not surprisingly, she died in 1903 quite young, at the age of 51.
+She drank one or two bottles of whiskey per day and, not surprisingly, she died in 1903 quite young, at the age of 51.
 She was banned from Deadwood a number of times.
 I visited No. 10 Saloon where Bill Hickok [Wild Bill] was shot and where his Spirit still lingers on - which I took home with me - a protective Presence still around me.
 I visited his grave [Calamity's is not far off] and enjoyed the great views around it.

 All these places have a special place in my heart.
-Many more are in my Bucket List: touring the north of England, where I was born in 1512 as Katerine Parr who became the last, truly loved, wife of Henry VIII, who still visits me after all these centuries - 'I miss you, Kate'.
+Many more are in my Bucket List: touring the north of England, where I was born in 1512 as Katherine Parr who became the last, truly loved, wife of Henry VIII, who still visits me today after all these centuries - 'I miss you, Kate'.
 The me who was Catherine is not in Spirit.
 He is right behind my shoulders as I write this.
 He still cares for me, as I do, we were happy together though he was an incredibly difficult man to live with, a control freak, neurotic, suspicious of everything and everybody, self-obsessed, ruthless, I could go on and on [sorry, Henry!].
 He was not my Soulmate, though I was genuinely fond of him and was a very good wife.
 I gave him the emotional stability he craved for and never had before.
 I reunited his family, and in this way I helped Elizabeth, who became my step-daughter, admired me [as did Edward and Mary] and learnt a lot from me for later use when she was queen.
 Henry became a family man, albeit a very unusual one, and discovered a new side, new meaning to his life.

 In Yorkshire, many years ago I visited Haworth where I was born in 1816 as Charlotte Bronte, [who died at the age of 36, like Katherine, both looking for love and both disappointed], and the Parsonage and those tiny rooms so full of memories and children's dreams!
 I would love to see the great beauty and wilderness of the moors and experience that great feeling of freedom again.